Tymotex/InkMemories/README.md

 ![center crop demonstration](./assets/crop.png)

+The image processing module can also extract EXIF data and burn it into the image for display.
+In this case, the `DateTime` field is formatted and displayed on each image.

 ## Potential Features & Improvements
 This was a rushed project.
 Here are some ideas for how to improve upon the MVP:
 - On failure to connect to Google Photos or otherwise, display an error image